 Only the genuinely self-employed – that is to say, people who are genuinely in business on their own account, freely selling their goods or services to their own clients and customers – are not workers, with ‘worker’ rights.

 Unions have won many cases for workers whose employers have wrongly treated them as ‘self-employed’, when the law regards them as workers, entitled to worker rights.

 As a ‘worker’, you are entitled to basic employment rights such as the national minimum wage, holiday pay or freedom from discrimination.
 This is the case even if your employer does not guarantee you any hours of work at all – a so-called 'zero-hours contract' arrangement.

 Some workers are entitled to better rights because they are 'employees'.
 Employees have the right, for example, to parental leave, and protection from redundancy or unfair dismissal (as long as they have enough qualifying service).

 You will be an 'employee' if you work under a contract of employment (whether or not it is written down).

 When working out whether someone is an employee or a worker, the deciding factor is usually the degree of control that can be exercised over how and when tasks are performed.
 You are more likely to be an employee if:

-There have been hundreds of employment tribunal cases involving employers disputing whether someone is a worker, employee or a self-employed person.
+There have been a very large number of employment tribunal cases involving employers disputing whether someone is a worker, employee or a self-employed person.
 Bad employers are constantly devising different mechanisms for avoiding employment rights, tax and National Insurance.